jimmehc/PowerBash/README.md

 <img src="http://i.imgur.com/qlqBhJB.gif" width="75%" height="75%" />

+(Note: `ConvertTo-LinuxPath` is a quick and dirty implementation.
+It probably doesn't handle all escaping properly.)

 ## Caveats/Implementation Details
 Essentially, what PowerBash does is locates available Linux programs, and adds a wrapper for each one, which handles pipe input and other arguments, and launches something like `bash.exe -c "$Program $Args < $PipeArgs`.
 Note that this incurs the performance overhead of launching a new `bash.exe` process for every command.